 Mechanicsburg’s historic downtown has one-of-a-kind shops and restaurants as well as small museums.
 It's also the site for yearly events like the Earth Day Festival, Art Walk, and the biggest—Jubilee Day.
 The area also has modern shops and services like GIANT Food Stores, pharmacies, Walmart Supercenters, Target, and Kohl's.
-The closest international airport and university hospitals are in Harrisburg, but there are smaller ones closer to the Borough.
+The closest international airport and university hospitals are in Harrisburg, but there are smaller ones closer to the borough.

 The six townhome models range from 1,261 to 1,883 square feet with two bedrooms, two bathrooms, and attached two-car garages.
 There are seven single-family models sized from 1,237 to 2,314 square feet with two bedrooms, two bathrooms, and attached two-car garages.
-The community’s homeowners’ association (HOA) fees cover lawn mowing, landscaping, and snow removal.
+The community’s homeowners’ association (HOA) fees cover lawn care, landscaping, and snow removal.

-High $200s - Low $300s
+High $200s - Mid $300s

-Residents gather at the private clubhouse, which has multipurpose and conference rooms, a kitchen and bar, and an exercise room.
+Residents can gather at the private clubhouse, which has multipurpose and conference rooms, a kitchen and bar, and an exercise room.
 There’s also an outdoor pool and patio, plus community activities like Tai Chi, the Doggie Parade, and Wii bowling.

-Mid $100s - High $200s
+High $100s - High $200s

 The five ranch models range from 1,250 to 1,650 square feet with two bedrooms, two bathrooms, porches, basements, and attached one- or two-car garages.
 The three Cape Cod models are sized from 2,000 to 2,325 square feet with two bedrooms, two bathrooms, lofted second floors, first-floor master suites, and one- or two-car garages.